Why Are Dying People So Happy?

 Most death doulas will tell you the same thing – working in this realm doesn’t darken our mood.
 In fact, being around death and dying might actually lighten it.

-My clients spend most of their time talking to loved ones, experiencing all the emotions, and making final arrangements.
+My clients spend most of their time talking to loved ones, experiencing so many emotions, and making final arrangements.
 They’re also holding space with family and engaging in tender talks.

 And they’re telling us it’s not as bad as they thought it was going to be.